Courses

 “Can’t you see a full 18, with views of the lake?”

-“Our children are playing in the basement,” Virginia remarked, while defending the tomato aspic and rhubarb pie from flies.
-As if on cue, Maria came outside, clapped platter-sized domes of mosquito netting over the food, winked at Virginia and disappeared back into the kitchen.
+“Our children are playing in the basement,” Ann remarked, while defending the tomato aspic and rhubarb pie from flies.
+As if on cue, Jo came outside, clapped platter-sized domes of mosquito netting over the food, winked at Ann and disappeared back into the kitchen.

 Light breezes and rustling leaves punctuated the Columbia afternoon.